Guidelines for authors

 Regional Development and Regional Policy

-Bulletin of the AMU Institute of Socio-Economic Geography and Spatial Management
+Bulletin of the AMU Faculty of Human Geography and Planning

 ul.
 B. Krygowskiego 10, 61-680 Poznań, Polande-mail: firstname.lastname@example.org, email@example.com